How to Buy a Sapphire Engagement Ring May 15, 2019 – Posted in: Jewelry Blog

 What this means is that you can get better value by finding a comparable stone from elsewhere.
 However, should you ever come to sell it, the resale value will also be lower than a Burmese or Ceylon sapphire.

 With diamonds, clarity is a huge part of what makes a great diamond.
 As a result, all diamond graders use 20x magnification.
 With sapphires, a stone need only be eye-clean.
 This means that inclusions, of which there will be some, are invisible without magnification.
 The inclusions are usually of the needle type.
-These are inclusions which start as pinprick sized foreign bodies in the young crystal.
+These are inclusions that start as pinprick-sized foreign bodies in the young crystal.
 They then get stretched as the crystal grows, creating a very fine needle effect.
 So rare are sapphires without any inclusions of this type, that any perfect stones will be assumed to be synthetic unless proved otherwise.

 In extremely rare cases, needle inclusions will intersect.
 This causes a star effect when viewed at the right angle.
 Although technically a flaw, star sapphires command very high prices and are very desirable.